Plants as the test subjects

 Here is a reason.
 Modern society is moving to put prayer in the category of false beliefs.

 To argue a point about providing evidence, children and adults ask for some evidence to support the value of some ancient Jewish and Christian beliefs and practices.
 The Spindrift founders proposed modest tests on lower plant systems as a beginning to seek evidence for some spiritual beliefs and practices.
+For example, if the values and qualities that go into prayer could be shown to manifest modest positive effects, an argument could be made for the importance of spirituality in society.

 The Spindrift experiments are a fresh look at "Observe how the lilies of the field grow."
 (Matthew 6:28, New American Standard.)